Body Image and Eating Disorders

 - Feeling out of control around food

 - “Food Addiction” Behaviors (P.S.
-This is a tricky term, but it disordered eating can definitely feel like an addictive process)
+This is a tricky term, but disordered eating can definitely feel like an addictive process)

 - Bingeing, Purging, or Restricting Food